-Here are some activities that may be useful to use at this station:
+Here are some other writing activities that may be useful to use at this station:

 Sentence Structure Activities

-At the sentence structure station, we would spend time focusing on sentence structure and grammar.
+At the sentences station, we would spend time focusing on sentence structure and grammar.
 These activities changed depending on the ability of the group.

-Here are some great activities that may be helpful to you for this station:
+Here are some great sentence structure activities that may be helpful to you for this station:

 Here are some other reading teaching resources that may assist at this station:

 For more information about guided reading, you may like to check out these blog posts:

 You may also be interested in checking out our Guided Reading Folder Resource Pack.

 Comprehension strategies are an important focus in any classroom literacy program.
 In my early years classroom, we focused on one strategy a week using a variety of activities.
 Sometimes it was reading a small passage with a parent/teacher aide and then answering questions relating to the comprehension strategy for that week.

 Other times it was an activity/game/match-up task that reinforced the weekly comprehension strategy.